 Show All Answers

-We are not currently planning a new park along Gilbert Street nor considering a name change to Centennial Park.
+The Town is not planning a new park along Gilbert Street nor considering a name change to Centennial Park.
 Information on current and future park and recreation projects is available on the Parks and Recreation Project Updates webpage.

 hill where the fireworks shoot off from in The Meadows?

 Motorized recreation vehicles, such as motorbikes, motorcycles and all-terrain vehicles are not allowed on trails or open spaces.
-While the Town does not have a specific ordinance on electric bikes, according to State law, electric bikes or e-bikes that reach 20 mph or less (designated as Class 1 and 2) can be ridden on bike, pedestrian or multi-use paths.
+While the Town does not have a specific ordinance on electric bikes, according to State law, electric bikes or e-bikes that reach 20 miles per hour or less (designated as Class 1 and 2) can be ridden on bike, pedestrian or multi-use paths.

 The Town maintains the Star, a flagpole and security cameras on top of Castle Rock.
 Skilled workers from the Fire and Parks and Recreation departments make the climb, using safety gear as necessary, to perform needed maintenance.